Course Outline

 Format:

-Students will complete five (5) short online quizzes throughout semester, in week 2, 4, 6, 8 and 10.
-Each quiz will be worth five (5) marks and will contain a combination of multiple-choice and short answer questions.
+Five fortnightly online quizzes beginning in Week 2.
+Students will complete five (5) short online quizzes throughout semester.
+Each quiz will be worth five (5) marks, and will comprise a combination of short-answer and multiple choice questions.

-Quiz content will be drawn from the previous fortnight's Online Learning Materials and Workshop Activities.
+Quiz content will be drawn from the previous fortnight's Online Learning Materials and set readings.

-Students may refer to class notes and the set readings while undertaking the quizzes.
+Students may refer to notes and the set readings while undertaking the quizzes, but should not use Google or any generative AI (e.g. ChatGPT).
 Each quiz will be active for two weeks only; students can complete each quiz at any point during the two-week period it is active.

 Criteria: